Check if you can get Universal Credit

 live in the UK - there are extra rules if you’re not a British citizen

-If you live with a partner, their income and savings will be taken into account.
+If you live with a partner, their income and capital will be taken into account.

 You can get Universal Credit if you’re living with other people but it might affect how much you get.
 For example, living with parents might mean you get less help with housing costs.